-After the festival it took sometime to get back on his feet but then he got an opportunity of a lifetime, to work as an editor on a small YouTube show about Jay Leno’s Garage.
-Fast forward a year and he wins an Emmy for the show and the rest as they say is history.
+After the festival it took some time to get back on his feet but then he got an opportunity of a lifetime, to work as an editor on a small YouTube show about Jay Leno’s Garage.
+Fast forward a year and he wins an Emmy for the show and the rest, as they say, is history.

-If that wasn’t enough he also directed an award winning short film “The Shooting Star Salesman.”
+If that wasn’t enough he also directed an award-winning short film “The Shooting Star Salesman.”
 You can watch the entire short film below.

 An embittered, magical salesman (Yancey Arias) repairs his shooting star machine and ventures out to restore people’s belief in shooting stars.
-Much to his dismay, he picks up a curious 8 year old tag along (Elijah Velarde) who starts to question if perhaps it’s the Salesman himself who needs to have his faith restored.
+Much to his dismay, he picks up a curious 8-year-old tag along (Elijah Velarde) who starts to question if perhaps it’s the Salesman himself who needs to have his faith restored.

 Kico’s story is truly an inspirational one.
 Take a listen and get ready to be inspired.